tezos-checker/checker/docs/spec/functional_spec.rst

 ``current_liquidation_auction_minimum_bid : unit -> pair nat nat``

-Returns a pair of an identifier to the current auction and a `mukit` amount.
+Returns a pair of an identifier to the current auction and an amount of kit.

 +---------------+-----------------------+-------------------------------------------------------------------------+
 | Parameter     |      Field Type       | Description                                                             |